EPA Collaboration with Vietnam

 - Improving Air Quality for a Healthier Tomorrow

 Effective Environmental Planning: EPA and Vietnam recognize that assessing the environmental impact of development is critical for strong environmental protection.
-EIA is a tool to integrate economic and environmental concerns when planning for development of infrastructure.
-EPA and Vietnam, in partnership with USAID Regional Development Mission for Asia (RDMA), are working together to improve EIAs.
+Environmental impact assessment (EIA) is a tool to integrate economic and environmental concerns when planning for development of infrastructure.
+EPA and Vietnam, in partnership with USAID Regional Development Mission for Asia (RDMA), collaborated to improve EIA processes from 2015 to 2018.

-- Recently: In April 2018, EPA and Asia Institute for Technology Vietnam Learning Center on Environmental and Social Sustainability Exit held an “Environmental and Social Impact Assessment in Energy Projects" course for 24 Southeast Asian EIA practitioners.
-Participants in the course gained knowledge on successful approaches to assess and mitigate environmental impacts of energy infrastructure projects.
+- In April 2018, EPA and Asia Institute for Technology Vietnam Learning Center on Environmental and Social Sustainability held a course for 24 Southeast Asian EIA practitioners on “Environmental and Social Impact Assessment in Energy Projects."
+Participants gained knowledge on successful approaches to assess and mitigate environmental impacts of energy infrastructure projects.

 Monitoring Mercury: Mercury is a potent neurotoxicant that negatively impacts human health and the environment.
 To better understand the atmospheric movement of mercury, the Vietnam Environment Administration (VEA) participates in the Asia-Pacific Mercury Monitoring Network (APMMN) hosted by EPA, EPA Taiwan and the National Atmospheric Deposition Program.
 Through APMMN, VEA is monitoring mercury in rainwater and sharing data with other countries in the network to contribute to a regional understanding of where mercury travels and deposits.